Arsh1213/getting_started_with_javascript/Chapters/2_programming101.md

 When (not if) this happens - do one simple exercise:
   1. Read the next chapters and get a feel of your understanding.
-  2. Come back to this chapter, internalise the material presented here, and the revisit the subsequent chapters.
+  2. Come back to this chapter, internalise the material presented here, and then revisit the subsequent chapters.
 I bet that you will experience the difference.

 I guarantee that preparing a strong foundation by internalising the material